 We use mortgage loan warehouse facilities to fund newly originated loans on a short-term basis until they are sold to secondary market investors, including GSEs or other third-party investors.
 The majority of these warehouse facilities are structured as repurchase agreements under which ownership of the loans is temporarily transferred to a lender.
 The loans are transferred at a discount or "haircut" which serves as the primary credit enhancement for the lender.
-The funds are repaid using the proceeds from the sale of the loans to the secondary market investors, usually within 30-45 days.
-At June 30, 2014, \$581.1 million of borrowing capacity was available under our lending warehouse facilities including our warehouse facilities for reverse mortgages.
-See Note 11 - Borrowings to our unaudited Consolidated Financial Statements for additional details.
+The funds are repaid using the proceeds from the sale of the loans to secondary market investors, usually within 30-45 days.
+At September 30, 2014, \$163.9 million of borrowing capacity was available under our lending warehouse facilities including our warehouse facilities for reverse mortgages on a committed basis.
+In addition, another \$608.1 million of borrowing capacity was available on an uncommitted basis at the discretion of the lenders.
+See Note 11 - Borrowings to the unaudited Consolidated Financial Statements for additional details.

 In addition to these near-term sources, potential additional long-term sources of liquidity include proceeds from long-term secured borrowings such as the SSTL facility and proceeds from the issuance of senior unsecured notes and equity capital; although, we cannot assure that these sources will be available on terms that we find acceptable.
 On May 12, 2014, we issued \$350.0 million Senior Unsecured Notes with an interest rate of 6.625% that mature on May 15, 2019.
 To date the proceeds have been used to fund repurchases of common stock, to reduce borrowing used to finance servicing advances and for other general corporate purposes.
-See Note 11 - Borrowings to our unaudited Consolidated Financial Statements for additional details regarding these notes.
+See Note 11 - Borrowings to the unaudited Consolidated Financial Statements for additional details regarding these notes.
 In the current favorable interest rate environment, we continue to assess all financing options.